Global Space Agencies Online Test » NASA, ISRO, SPACE-X

 2 / 30

-2. Which rocket, developed by Australia, is used for launching scientific payloads into suborbital trajectories?
+2. Which rocket, developed by Mitsubishi Heavy Industries, is used for launching satellites into orbit primarily for Japan's space program?

 3 / 30